deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

 projector file
 --------------

 The descriptors applied in DeePKS model is generated from the projected density matrix, therefore a set of projectors are required in advance.
 To obtain these projectors for periodic system, users need to run a specific sample job in ABACUS.
 These projectors are products of spherical Bessel functions (radial part) and spherical harmonic functions (angular part), which are similar to numerical atomic orbitals.
-The number of Bessel functions are controled by the radial and wavefunction cutoff, for which 5 Bohr and ``ecutwfc`` set in scf_abacus.yaml are recommeded, respectively.
+The number of Bessel functions are controled by the radial and wavefunction cutoff, for which 5 or 6 Bohr and ``ecutwfc`` set in scf_abacus.yaml are recommeded, respectively.

+**Note that it is not necessary to change the STRU file of this sample job, since all elements share the same descriptor.** Users only need to adjust the energy cutoff and the radial cutoff of the wavefunctions.
 Related parameters can be set in ``INPUTs``:

 .. code-block:: c++